 How the Finnish Red Cross is using donated funds in the Ukraine crisis

-The Red Cross is helping people affected by the Ukraine crisis in Ukraine, its neighbouring countries and Finland.
+The Red Cross helps people affected by the crisis in Ukraine, both in Ukraine and in its neighboring countries.
+Assistance is also provided in the countries where people have fled – including Finland.

 The key objective of our aid is to meet basic needs: to offer food, water and health care to people suffering from the conflict and provide a roof over their heads for people who have fled their homes.

-Millions of people have fled Ukraine, and help is needed both within Ukraine and in the countries people are fleeing to.
+Millions of people have been forced to flee their homes, and help is needed both in Ukraine and in the countries where people have fled.

 Funds donated to the Finnish Red Cross used for aid work